 Refined carbohydrates (also known as Simple carbohydrates and Complex Carbohydrates.
 It is the Refined/Simple Carbohydrates that cause the Damage to Your Health leading to Disease such as Diabetes, Heart and Circulatory Problems.
 This is due to the Fact that they are readily absorbed into your system, needing minimal digestive processing and they are nutrient deficient.

-Are most often softer in texture, ultra fine because of the over processing of these foods.
-They are found in foods such as white bread, white rice, pasta, cakes, biscuits, packet cereals, pastries, soft drink, confectionary, white sugar and honey.
+These are the Carbohydrates that are “Dangerous” for your Health.
+They are more often than not softer in texture.
+The softness in texture is due to the over processing of these foods.
+These foods include white bread, white rice, pasta, cakes, biscuits, packet cereals, pastries, soft drink, confectionary, white sugar and honey.
 They are also found in processed meals, canned and packaged foods.
 Due to the easy digestion of these carbohydrates, they are rapidly absorbed, causing a spike in blood sugar and quick boost in energy.
-It is with the quick boost of energy, that in a short space of time there is a huge drop in energy.
+It is with the quick boost of energy, then in a short space of time there is a huge drop in energy.
 Often leaving you feeling lethargic and sleepy.

-Refined Carbohydrates have a Detrimental Effect on Your Health because:
+The Detrimental Effect on Your Health is Due to-

-- Due to the over processing of these carbohydrates when manufactured the nutrient content is non existent.
+- The over processing of these carbohydrates when manufactured the nutrient content is non existent.
 This leading you to becoming malnourished.